Treatment of Rett syndrome: Research

-Recent studies, funded by the International Rett Syndrome Foundation, demonstrate that neurological deficits resulting from loss of MeCP2 can be reversed upon restoration of gene function.
+Studies, funded by the International Rett Syndrome Foundation, demonstrate that neurological deficits resulting from loss of MeCP2 can be reversed upon restoration of gene function.
 These studies are quite exciting because they show that neurons that have suffered the consequences of loss of MeCP2 function are poised to regain functionality once MeCP2 is provided gradually and in the correct spatial distribution.
 This provides hope for restoring neuronal function in patients with RTT.

 However, the strategy in humans will require providing the critical factors that function downstream of MeCP2 because of the challenges in delivering the correct MeCP2 dosage only to neurons that lack it, given that the slightest perturbation in MeCP2 level is deleterious.
 Thus, therapeutic strategies necessitate the identification of the molecular mechanisms underlying individual RTT phenotypes and picking out the candidates that can be therapeutically targeted.

 The next phase of research needs to assess how complete the recovery is.
 Clearly, lethality, level of activity, and hippocampal plasticity are rescued, but are the animals free of any other RTT signs such as social behavior deficits, anxiety, and cognitive impairments?
 Since postnatal rescue results in viability, it will be important to evaluate if even the subtler phenotypes of RTT and MeCP2 disorders are rescued when protein function is restored postnatally.
 This is particularly important given emerging data about early neonatal experiences and their long-term effects on behavior in adults.

 GW Pharmaceuticals is running a 252-subject Phase 3 clinical trial in 2019 with Epidiolex (CBD) in an attempt to treat Rett syndrome.

 Trofinetide is a novel synthetic analog of the amino‐terminal tripeptide of IGF-1 designed to treat the core symptoms of Rett syndrome by reducing neuroinflammation and supporting synaptic function, it has been developed by Neuren pharmaceuticals.
 It has shown — in a phase 2 randomised double blind placebo control trial (RDBPC) — to have statistically significant and clinically relevant improvements to the baseline testing at doses of 200 mg/kg in pediatric patients.
 A stage 3 RDBPC has been completed with a greater number of participants and over a longer time scale and a new drug application for Trofinetide was submitted to the FDA in mid 2022 and accepted for priority review.